JSBmanD/docs/pages/deep-linked-ads/branch-universal-ads-advanced.md

 But sometimes you may need/want to edit or remove a parameter from the postback URL, or append a macro expression/variable to include additional information.

-!!! tip "Example"
+[block:callout]
+{
+  "type": "tip",
+  "title": "Example",
-	You want to send your partner the actual items a user adds to their cart so they can optimize based off those items.
+  "body": "You want to send your partner the actual items a user adds to their cart so they can optimize based off those items.
 Their current <notranslate>**Add to Cart**</notranslate> postback template does not include this information.
 Therefore, you need to add [Content Items](https://docs.branch.io/resources/postback-macros-and-functions/#content-items-data) macros to their URL.
 To do so, you’ll first need to get the correct field from the partner in which to pass this data; e.g. `cart_items`.
-Finally, you’d append `&cart_item=${(content_items[0].$product_name)!}` to the postback template.
+Finally, you’d append `&cart_item=${(content_items[0].$product_name)!}` to the postback template."
+}
+[/block]

 Please refer to [Postback Macros & Functions](#postback-macros-functions) when looking to append additional macros.